mozman/ezdxf/docs/source/addons/drawing.rst

 .. versionadded:: 1.1

-This is a special backend which records the output of the :class:`~ezdxf.addons.drawing.frontend.Frontend` class in compact numpy arrays and can replay these recordings on a different backend.
+This is a special backend which records the output of the :class:`~ezdxf.addons.drawing.frontend.Frontend` class in compact numpy arrays and these recordings and can be played by a :class:`Player` instance on one or more backends.
 The recorded numpy arrays support measurement of bounding boxes and transformations which is for some backends a requirement to place the DXF content on size limited pages.